 The National Horseracing Authority (The Jockey Club of Southern Africa)

-This body in charge of all aspects of racing control, it regulates and maintains the rule-book and employs the stipendiary stewards, horseracing's policemen, and the handicappers.
+This body is in charge of all aspects of racing control, it regulates and maintains the rule-book and employs the stipendiary stewards, horseracing’s policemen, and the handicappers.
 It also runs an internationally acclaimed laboratory which tests specimens taken from horses who participate at race meetings.
 Other roles are to maintain the Stud Book and to register all participants in horseracing in South Africa.

 Telephone (011) 683 9283